 Traditional meals in Lapland are quite simple but tasty.
 Potatoes and other root vegetables have an important role with the cuisine.
 Before modern days, root vegetables were the only vegetables to be able to store over a long winter.
 During the winter months, dishes can be quite heavy, and include meat, stews, hearty soups, and creamy dishes, in addition to fresh seafood.
 Rye or whole grain bread is often served with everything.

 Breakfast is considered the most important meal of the day, and breakfast buffets at hotels are generally abundant.
-A typical Scandinavian lunch might consist of comfort food such as pea and ham soup, or meatballs with mashed potatoes.
-You wont find many dishes that have strong spices.
+A typical Scandinavian lunch might consist of comfort food such as vegetable or fish soup, chicken or fish, and potatoes.
+Pastries such as the delicious Finnish doughnut, or Munkki, are hard to resist.
 Cooking is simple while still using the best ingredients to make it flavorful.

 Kristiina (Krisse) is active nature guide from Lapland.
 A former series soccer player and now an active mother of a 2 1/2 year-old daughter, her hobbies are cross-country skiing, snowshoeing, and hiking.
 With a degree in Hospitality Management, and one year of army education, she is well versed on guiding in a winter climate and handles every situation with grace and ease.
 She is known for her positive outlook and smile, and brings cheer to every group!